LispLang/lisplang.github.io/news/_posts/2016-05-12-hello-world.md

 ![Stripe integration](/assets/img/news/stripe-integration.png)

-Because Common Lisp was created by an organization, it never got an 'official' logo.
+Because Common Lisp was created by a [collection of organizations][credits], it never got an 'official' logo.
 As a result, there are basically three logos in use in the wild: endless variants of the letter lambda, the [Lisp salamander][salamander], and the [Lisp alien][alien].

 But logos have to be 1) beautiful and 2) simple, so they are easily remembered.
 The salamander isn't the former and the alien isn't the latter.